NeoGenomics (NASDAQ:NEO) Releases FY 2021 Earnings Guidance

-NeoGenomics (NASDAQ:NEO) updated its FY 2021 earnings guidance on Friday.
-The company provided earnings per share (EPS) guidance of $-0.270-$-0.230 for the period, compared to the Thomson Reuters consensus estimate of $-0.210.
+NeoGenomics (NASDAQ:NEO) issued an update on its FY 2021 earnings guidance on Friday morning.
+The company provided EPS guidance of $-0.270-$-0.230 for the period, compared to the Thomson Reuters consensus EPS estimate of $-0.210.
 The company issued revenue guidance of $490 million-$510 million, compared to the consensus revenue estimate of $500.22 million.

-NEO has been the subject of a number of recent analyst reports.
-Needham & Company LLC reiterated a buy rating and issued a $55.00 price target on shares of NeoGenomics in a research report on Monday.
-Morgan Stanley dropped their price target on shares of NeoGenomics from $64.00 to $58.00 and set an overweight rating for the company in a research report on Monday.
-The Goldman Sachs Group initiated coverage on shares of NeoGenomics in a research report on Thursday, June 3rd.
-They issued a buy rating and a $55.00 price target for the company.
-Finally, Zacks Investment Research lowered shares of NeoGenomics from a hold rating to a sell rating in a research report on Wednesday, April 28th.
-One investment analyst has rated the stock with a sell rating, one has issued a hold rating and nine have issued a buy rating to the company’s stock.
-NeoGenomics currently has an average rating of Buy and a consensus price target of $51.45.
+NEO has been the subject of a number of research reports.
+The Goldman Sachs Group began coverage on shares of NeoGenomics in a research report on Thursday, June 3rd.
+They set a buy rating and a $55.00 target price for the company.
+Morgan Stanley cut their price objective on shares of NeoGenomics from $64.00 to $58.00 and set an overweight rating for the company in a report on Monday, August 9th.
+Needham & Company LLC reissued a buy rating and set a $55.00 target price on shares of NeoGenomics in a report on Monday, August 9th.
+Finally, Zacks Investment Research upgraded NeoGenomics from a sell rating to a hold rating in a research report on Tuesday.
+Two analysts have rated the stock with a hold rating and nine have given a buy rating to the stock.
+The company presently has a consensus rating of Buy and a consensus price target of $51.45.

 NeoGenomics, Inc is a clinical laboratory company, which engages in cancer genetics diagnostic testing and pharma services.
 It operates through the Clinical Services and Pharma Services segments.
 The Clinical Services segment offers cancer testing services to community-based pathologists, hospitals, academic centers, and oncology groups.